Fine wool ewes: Rambouillet

 Producers should make an effort to prevent contamination of fleeces.
 Feeders which keep hay and chaff off the backs of sheep should be used.
 Hay should not be carried or thrown over the sheep.
 Grain should not be poured over their heads.
 Sawdust or shavings should not be used as the sole type of bedding.
 Burr-producing plants should be removed from pastures.
 Animals with high quality wool can be protected with coats.

-Only approved, soluble products should be used for paint branding and marketing.
+Only approved, soluble products should be used for paint branding and marking.
 Poly contamination is the number one problem with American wool.
 Sources of poly contamination are poly tarps, poly feed bags, and poly twine.
 Producers should take steps to avoid poly contamination.

 Sheep should be sheared as early in the spring as possible.
 If possible, they should be crutched or sheared prior to lambing.
 Sheep should be sheared on a clean, dry surface.
 Plywood, old rugs or canvas, or concrete floors are all suitable shearing surfaces.
 The shearing floor should be swept after each sheep.
 The belly wool, top knot, and other tags should be packaged separately from the fleece wool.